Medicare Physician Group Practice Demonstration

-The Medicare Physician Group Practice (PGP) demonstration is Medicare's first physician pay-for-performance (P4P) initiative.
-The demonstration establishes incentives for quality improvement and cost efficiency.
-Ten large physician groups are participating in the demonstration, which started on April 1, 2005 and ran for 5 years.
+The Medicare Physician Group Practice (PGP) demonstration was Medicare's first physician pay-for-performance (P4P) initiative.
+The demonstration established incentives for quality improvement and cost efficiency.
+Ten large physician groups participated in the demonstration, which started on April 1, 2005, and ran for 5 years.
 Previous funding arrangements, like the volume performance standard (VPS) and the sustainable growth rate (SGR) did not provide incentives to slow the growth of services.
-The Medicare PGP demonstration is an attempt to overcome these limitations.
+The Medicare PGP demonstration was intended to overcome that limitation in previous funding arrangements.